 Finally, one concern about the OCO-2 satellite data we use in our analysis is that it measures CO_2 across the entire atmospheric column, i.e., the area between the satellite and the ground.
 What matters for plants is CO_2 at ground level, not higher altitudes.
 While CO_2 concentrations across the air column are related through diffusion processes, if CO_2 disturbances at ground level phase out in altitude, then the variation we observe in the satellite data would be smaller than the ground-level variation, thereby leading to an upward-biased CO_2 fertilization coefficient.
+However, as discussed in the Data section, our satellite measures align well with in situ measures from low flying airplanes in Figure A5.

-We therefore replicate our entire analysis using a modelled CO2 product from NOAA's CarbonTracker in Appendix Section B. CarbonTracker provides CO2 levels at various altitudes and we choose the one closest to the ground.
+Nevertheless, we replicate our entire analysis using a modelled CO2 product from NOAA's

+CarbonTracker in Appendix Section B. CarbonTracker provides CO_2 levels at various altitudes and we choose the one closest to the ground.
 This data is for 2000-2018, and hence has four overlapping years (2015-2018) with our satellite data (2015-2021).
-The cross-plot of CO2 anomalies in Figure B2 shows that the variation in OCO-2 and CarbonTracker are comparable.
-Moreover, we consistently find significant CO2 fertilization effects in the CarbonTracker data, that in case of corn are even larger than our baseline estimates, alleviating concerns that our coefficients are artificially inflated.
+The cross-plot of CO_2 anomalies in Figure B2 shows that the variation in OCO-2 and CarbonTracker are comparable.
+Moreover, we consistently find significant CO_2 fertilization effects in the CarbonTracker data, that in case of corn are even larger than our baseline estimates, alleviating concerns that our coefficients are artificially inflated.
 Since interpolated re-analysis data products like CarbonTracker can be a 'black box' to users, we prefer the raw OCO-2 satellite measurements-especially in relation to our instrumental variable approach where spatiallyinterpolated data may mechanically produce a significant first stage.